onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-The *handleClick* variable is now assigned to a reference to the function.
+The `handleClick` variable is now assigned to a reference to the function.
-The reference is passed to the button as the <i>onClick</i> attribute:
+The reference is passed to the button as the `onClick` attribute:

 ```js
 <button onClick={handleClick}>button</button>